 B. Payment Advice

 Payment advice is entered at the discretion of the agency.
 This information is printed on the advice section of a warrant and is entered on the Payment Advice tab of the voucher in SABHRS.
 A Taxpayer Identification Number (TIN) is not allowed to be included in any payment advice issued, regardless of payment method.
 No derivative of such a number is allowed on a payment advice.
-The advice sent for EFT payments are sent via email to the email address that corresponds to the address selected on the voucher.
+The advice sent for EFT payments is sent via email to the email address that corresponds to the address selected on the voucher.
 This email address can be updated using the Supplier Update Form in SABHRS.

 C. Foreign Supplier Payments